Rocky Top: Background

 "Rocky Top" was written by married songwriting duo Boudleaux Bryant (1920–1987) and Felice Bryant (1925–2003) in 1967.
 At the time, the Bryants were working at The Gatlinburg Inn in Gatlinburg, Tennessee on a collection of slow-tempo songs for a project for Archie Campbell and Chet Atkins.
 Writing the fast-paced "Rocky Top," which took 15 minutes, served as a temporary diversion for them.

 While the song became a staple of the Osborne Brothers concerts in the late 1960s, the song did not achieve mass popularity until the early 1970s, when Lynn Anderson's version reached number seventeen on the Billboard Country Top 100.
-In 1972, UT's Pride of the Southland Band first played the song as part of one of its drills, the idea and arrangement being primarily the work of band arranger Barry MacDonald.
+In 1972, the University of Tennessee's Pride of the Southland Band first played the song as part of one of its drills, the idea and arrangement being primarily the work of band arranger Barry MacDonald.
 The song was deemed popular enough to be played at a halftime country music show by guest saxophone soloist Boots Randolph at a game in Knoxville against Alabama on October 21, 1972, gaining fans' attention.
 Randolph reprised his jazzy "Rocky Top" solo when Tennessee played LSU on New Year's Eve, 1972 in the Astro-Bluebonnet Bowl at the Houston Astrodome.
-UT recognized the song's appeal and the band started playing Rocky Top at every game.
+The University of Tennessee recognized the song's appeal and the band started playing Rocky Top at every game.
 Long-term band director W.J.
 Julian stated that if Rocky Top was ever not played, then there would be a mutiny among Vol fans, reflecting the song's deep-rooted foundation in UT sports.

 The song was officially adopted as the fifth Tennessee state song in 1982, passing in the Tennessee House of Representatives in a unanimous 97–0 vote and in the Tennessee Senate with a 30–1 vote.
 In the 1970s, the song achieved such popularity among bar crowds that the Chapel Hill, North Carolina–based old-time band the Red Clay Ramblers' national tours included a crowd-pleasing satire informally titled "Play 'Rocky Top' (or I'll Punch Your Lights Out.)"
 The Bryants' children currently own the rights to the song under the corporate name "House of Bryant."